Configure Windows Server for Docker Development

 Prepare a Docker Windows Server Host

 For this example, we use docker-compose to orchestrate multiple Docker containers.
-Using docker-compose makes the transition to Docker Swarm quite easy if you prefer to do so at a later stage.
+If you prefer to transition to Docker Swarm at a later stage, using docker-compose makes it quite easy.

 - Select a Windows Server OS: Server 2016 (Core and GUI), 1709 and 1803, Windows 2019 (just recently)